fdzr/lscdiscovery/README.md

 ## Submission format

-Participants will submit a Zip file named *answer* with the following structure:
+Participants will submit a Zip file named *answer* for both phases with the following structure:

 	answer/
-		phase1/
-			discovery.tsv
-		phase2/
-			detection.tsv
+		submission.tsv

-The format of *discovery.tsv* file is defined as follows:
+The format of *submission.tsv* file for the *pase 1* is defined as follows:

-	word	graded_change_discovery_score
+	word	change_graded
 	word1	score (real value)
 	...     ...

-The format of *detection.tsv* file is defined as follows:
+The format of *submission.tsv* for the *phase 2* file is defined as follows:

-	word	binary_change	sense_gain_detection	sense_loss_detection	graded_change	compare
+	word	change_binary	change_binary_gain	change_binary_loss	change_graded	COMPARE
 	word1	0|1    		0|1    			  0|1    		  score    	score
 	...    ...    		...    			  ...    		    ...    	...

-Note that *binary_change* column correponds to the obligatory task, and the other columns correspond to the other optional tasks.
+Note that *change_binary* column correponds to the obligatory task, and the other columns correspond to the other optional tasks.

 ## Papers